vcsjones/vcsjones.dev/_posts/2016-10-13-authenticode-and-ecc.md

 ---

 <aside>
-Many years after this post was originally written, Microsoft has [published guidance][6] saying that ECC certificates are discouraged.
+Many years after this post was originally written, Microsoft has
+<a href="https://learn.microsoft.com/en-us/security/trusted-root/program-requirements#b-signature-requirements" target="_blank">published guidance</a>
+saying that ECC certificates are discouraged.

 > The Microsoft Trusted Root Program recommends that ECC/ECDSA certificates shouldn't